 or call the Metro Recycling Information hotline at 503-234-3000.
 Your local government or recycling collection service provider should also have suggestions on how to properly clean, sort and recycle used and unwanted materials to help reduce contamination from the start.

-To prepare for different possibilities and to develop strategies to maintain recycling collection and processing where possible, DEQ is working with recycling processors, collectors, exporters, end users, and local government recycling specialists to identify both short and long-term challenges and solutions.
-DEQ has already convened several stakeholder meetings and will continue to lead efforts to facilitate dialog and find solutions.
+DEQ is working with recycling processors, collectors, exporters, end users, and local government recycling specialists to identify both short and long-term challenges and solutions.
+Learn more about the long-term and short-term efforts.

 DEQ encourages Oregonians to: